muratk5n/thirdwave/en/2022/02/h2-end-use.md

 hydrogen is climate-neutral and therefore has the potential to lead the heating sector into a green future"

+Heat By-Product from Fuel-Cell

+Fuel-cells generate heat as a by-product while they generate electricity from H2.
+This heat can be harnessed to heat homes, businesses, so-called CHP, combined heat and power products essentially perform this function.
+From a [product](https://www.inhouse-engineering.de/en/fuel-cell/chp/)
+flyer: "[We can] use a combined heat and power unit with a fuel cell to supply you with electrical and thermal energy.
+Our combined heat and power station (CHP) inhouse5000+ based on a PEM fuel cell is such a solution for the simultaneous supply of buildings with electricity and heat"

+Heat By-Product from LOHC Hydrogeneation

+The process of generating H2 from LOHC carrier, the so-called hydrogeneation generates heat as by product.
+This process can easily be used to heat homes, in fact a demo in Erlangen Germany shows 55 C heat is supplied to a nearby school that can heat a swimming pool [4, pg.
+30]

 <a name='powerfc'/>

 ### Power via Fuel-Cells